wpengine/github-action-wpe-site-deploy/README.md

 # WP Engine GitHub Action for Site Deployment

 Use this GitHub Action to deploy code from a GitHub repo to a WP Engine environment of your choosing.
+If you dot not have a WP Engine Account, [click here to get started!](https://wpengine.com/plans/?utm_content=wpe_gha)

-What this action lets you do:
+This action enables you to:
-  * Deploy a full site directory or a subdirectory of your WordPress install
+  * Deploy a full site directory or subdirectory of your WordPress install
   * Perform a PHP Lint
-  * Custom rsync flags
+  * Customize rsync flags
   * Clear cache
   * Execute a post-deploy script of your choosing

 ## Setup Instructions

-1. **SSH PRIVATE KEY SETUP IN GITHUB**
+1. **SSH PUBLIC KEY SETUP IN WP ENGINE**
-* [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key) if you have not already done so.
+* [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key?utm_content=wpe_gha) if you have not already done so.
 Please note that this SSH Key needs to be *passwordless*.

+* Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
+[This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key?utm_content=wpe_gha)

+2. **SSH PRIVATE KEY SETUP IN GITHUB**

 * Add the *SSH Private Key* to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
 Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.

-**NOTE:** If using a GitHub Organization, adding the SSH key to the [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization) will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
-The SSH Key also connects to all installs made available to its WP Engine User.
-One key can then effectively be used to deploy all projects to their respective sites on WP Engine.
-Less work.
-More deploys!

-2. **SSH PUBLIC KEY SETUP IN WP ENGINE**

-* Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
-[This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key)

-**NOTE:** This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here.](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal)

 3. **YML SETUP**